karelkubicek/karelkubicek.github.io/_posts/2021-10-05-cookieblock.md

   **A:** We want to keep our extension as simple as possible and with only the purpose of removing the cookies.
 Recommended extensions that remove the popups are: [Consent-O-Matic](https://github.com/cavi-au/Consent-O-Matic), [I don't care about cookies](https://www.i-dont-care-about-cookies.eu/), or [uBlock Origin](https://ublockorigin.com/) with Annoyances filters (e.g., EasyList Cookie).

+* **Q:** CookieBlock breaks Google services.
+What can I do?

+  **A:** We make sure that Google services work as they suppose to, but if you install CookieBlock to a profile with already some history, there can be an undefined state of your browser.
+Solution is to sign-out of your account and sign in again.
+If even that did not help, try removing cookies of your browser, fresh profile should work correctly.

+### Q&A for developers

+* **Q:** CookieBlock breaks my website.
+How can I make my website compatible with CookieBlock?

+  **A:** You can try CookieBlock on your website and check whether the classification of cookies matches your expectations.
+Consider whether you are not overusing cookies to multiple purposes.
+If not, you can report the problems, or directly contribute to CookeiBlock (pull request on GitHub) with the exceptions.

 * **Q:** My website is in the published dataset, and according to it, it contains violations.
 Can you redact it?

   **A:** While some of the violation detection methods can produce false positives, given the vast non-compliance, it is likely that your website does violate some of the consent requirements.
 We also appreciate your effort, given that your website at least uses a CMP giving user choices, which is better than 96% of the Internet.
 You can contact the CMP or the web developer to inspect what can be improved.
 Anyway, you can contact us at <cookie.block.extension@gmail.com>, and we can figure out the removal from the dataset.

+### Q&A for researchers/others

 * **Q:** How severe are the detected violations?